 The HALO QRP extends the operating range of Tiger's proven moisture analyzers to much lower pressure than previous analyzer generations.
 While the established HALO RP is limited to 50 Torr, the HALO QRP easily operates at 1 Torr or less.

-Figure 3 shows an example of a measurement of 400 μ Torr{pp} H2O at 10 Torr.
+Figure 5 shows an example of a measurement of 400 μ Torr{nn} H2O at 10 Torr.
 At this level of H2O, the QRP operates significantly above its lower detection limit and yet way below its upper detection limit, which underscores the analyzer's large dynamic range.
 The QRP sets benchmarks in accuracy, precision and long-term stability.
-It also offers maximum versatility by operating as high as 100 Torr, with operation at atmospheric pressure (760 Torr) and higher as an option.
-Residual $\rm H_2O$ of 1 $\rm \mu Torr$ partial pressure and below is measured reliably over the HALO QRP's entire standard operating pressure range.
-While traditional instruments, such as residual gas analyzers, offer a more qualitative check of the overall chamber condition, the HALO QRP delivers highly specific and quantitative information regarding the presence of $\rm H_2O$ molecules, the most critical contaminant for modern low-temperature epitaxy.
+It also offers maximum versatility by operating as high as 1000 Torr, therefore allowing it to monitor intermediate process steps that operate at atmospheric pressure.
+Residual H2O of 1 μTorr partial pressure and below is measured reliably over the HALO QRP's entire standard operating pressure range.
+While traditional instruments, such as residual gas analyzers, offer a more qualitative check of the overall chamber condition, the HALO QRP delivers highly specific and quantitative information regarding the presence of H2O molecules, the most critical contaminant for modern low-temperature epitaxy.

 The HALO QRP's installation is also extremely simple and does not require differential pumping or turbo molecular pumps.
-The house vacuum in most semiconductor fabs or stand-alone roots or scroll pumps are sufficient to operate the HALO QRP.
+The house vacuum in most semiconductor fabs or stand-alone roots or scroll pumps are sufficient to operate the

+HALO QRP.
 The analyzer can communicate with the tool via serial connection or Ethernet, and the available touchscreen interface offers additional flexibility and ease-of-use for stand-alone or R&D use.